opendilab/LightZero/docs/source/tutorials/config/config.md

 - `other`: Other configurations.
     - `replay_buffer`: Replay buffer configuration (dictionary type), including buffer size, maximum usage and staleness of experiences, and parameters for throughput control and monitoring.
 - `cuda`: Whether to use CUDA (GPU) for training.
-- `on_policy`: Whether the algorithm is on-policy (MuZero is off-policy).
 - `multi_gpu`: Whether to enable multi-GPU training.
-- `bp_update_sync`: Whether to enable synchronous backpropagation updates.
 - `use_wandb`: Whether to use Weights & Biases (wandb) for logging.
-- `mcts_ctree`: Whether or not it is a Monte Carlo tree.
+- `mcts_ctree`: Whether to use the C++ version of Monte Carlo Tree Search.
 - `collector_env_num`: The number of collection environments.
 - `evaluator_env_num`: The number of evaluation environments.
 - `env_type`: The type of environment (board game or non-board game).
 - `action_type`: The type of action space (fixed or other).
-- `game_segment_length`: The length of game segments used for self-play.
+- `game_segment_length`: The length corresponding to the basic unit game segment during collection.
 - `cal_dormant_ratio`: Whether to calculate the ratio of dormant neurons.
 - `use_augmentation`: Whether to use data augmentation.
 - `augmentation`: The data augmentation methods to use.